-Georgetown College has established a program in interdisciplinary studies that affords a limited number of qualified students the opportunity to pursue a major course of study that is self-designed and that integrates several disciplines.
+Georgetown College has established a program in interdisciplinary studies that affords qualified students the opportunity to pursue a major course of study that is self-designed and that integrates several disciplines.
 As Peter Hans Kolvenbach, S.J., former Father General of the Society of Jesus, has noted, the interdisciplinary approach is “the only significant way to heal the fracture of knowledge” that results from the separation and isolation of the work of the disciplines.

 REQUIREMENTS FOR THE A.B.
 OR B.S.
 IN INTERDISCIPLINARY STUDIES

 12-14 courses as approved by the Associate Dean and two Departments that commit to the major proposal

 - a maximum of 4 introductory courses appropriate to the proposed major

 - at least 4 upper-level courses (from the disciplines being integrated)